 About This Work

 The evening will include movement, storytelling, sonic landscape, and immersive experience, asking the audience to become part of the performance itself.
-With divisions the empire has sown we open conversations about past and present colonization to empower audiences to dismantle inequitable social structures.
+With to leave the land we open conversations about past and present colonization to empower audiences to dismantle inequitable social structures.
 The violence endured within our lineages is part of these queer bodies and we seek to hold and heal these stories of lost homelands and lost lives.

 Deep fake dancing and breaking technology I’ve been talking with the StratoFyzika team about how identity resides in the body for their residency in CounterPulse’s Combustible program.
 We’re researching surveillance technology, machine learning, and dance for a performance in spring 2020.
 The research is conceptual as well as practical, and the following comprises my notes in building a first […]